 The above mentioned European study also made an important finding: “We provide the first evidence that OPN2 and OPN3 are expressed in human hair follicles”.

-Combining Fractional CO2 laser therapy and Hair Growth Factors
+Combining Fractional CO2 Laser and Hair Growth Factors

 I discussed fractional lasers and hair growth in a post in 2015.
 Now a new study from China finds that a combination treatment using carbon dioxide fractional laser treatment plus growth factors is significantly superior to using growth factors alone.